maybebyte/anthesis/how-to-find-the-best-software-for-you.md

 - What are your privacy and security requirements?
 To give a meaningful answer, you need to know your threat model first.
 There's little sense in assuming that something provides privacy or security without a threat model, since it remains unknown what it protects from or what stays private from whom.
-Thinking about these things helps you protect your assets more effectively and could save you some headaches.
+Thinking about these things helps you protect your assets and could save you some headaches.

 - Do you have any preferences or requirements when it comes to software licensing, source code availability, and similar factors?
 Here are some